ncatlab/nlab-content/pages/2/3/2/1/1232/content.md

-Grothendieck has envisioned a deep picture on a hypothetical category of pure and mixed [[motive]]s of varieties which has partly been fullfilled so far.
+Grothendieck  envisaged a deep picture of a hypothetical category of pure and mixed [[motive]]s of varieties which has partly been fullfilled so far.
 This entry gives only some pointers to approaches via dg-categories and their cousins, pretriangulated $A_\infty$-[[A-infinity-category|categories]].

-Maxim Kontsevich embeds the search for motives of varieties into the search of motives of the dg or $A_\infty$-enhancements of the derived categories of coherent sheaves on the noncommutative varieties, what denotes in algebraic geometry working with a bit larger class of pretriangulated $A_\infty$-categories.
+[[Maxim Kontsevich]] embeds the search for motives of varieties into the search for motives of the dg or $A_\infty$-enhancements of the derived categories of coherent sheaves on noncommutative varieties, what denotes in algebraic geometry working with a bit larger class of pretriangulated $A_\infty$-categories.
 There are also dg-approaches to Voevodsky's derived category of [[mixed motive]]s.

 # References #

-* online video of M.K. talk at the conference on 61st birthday of Deligne, at IAS Princeton.
+* online video of Maxim Kontsevich's talk at the conference for 61st birthday of Deligne, at IAS Princeton.

 * M.V.
 Bondarko, Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura, [arXiv:math.AG/0601713](http://arxiv.org/abs/math.AG/0601713)